WHERE PUPPIES COME TO PLAY AND LEARN

 For Puppies up to 7 months old

 Puppies are special.
 They are cute, cuddly, a ton of fun and a ton of work!
 They need a careful balance of exercise, training and guidance to develop into confident, well behaved adults.
 Our unique puppy preschool program, designed for puppies between 10 weeks and 7 months of age, provides a combination of exercise, socialization and training.
 Pups in preschool will spend their day participating in small, well supervised playgroups with other puppies, and learning basic cues and skills all under the guidance of one of our certified trainers.
-Puppy parents will also get a ton of support and information so they can learn how to continue the socialization and training at home; including daily report cards and homework and discounts on group puppy classes.
+Puppy parents will also get a ton of support and information so they can learn how to continue the socialization and training at home; including daily report cards with instructional videos.
 Puppy preschool is open M-F from 6:30 am-6:30 pm and is a service that puppies attend WITHOUT their puppy parent.
 Scroll down to enroll your puppy in preschool.
 If you are interested in attending a puppy class WITH your puppy please click here for more information on puppy classes.

 Puppies are considered adults at 7 months and will be eligible to transfer into our regular daycare providing they have been spayed or neutered AND that there is space in their appropriate sized play group.
 Please note that at this time our adult large and medium playgroups are full, if your puppy will be over 25 pounds full grown we probably will not be able to transfer them to adult daycare.
 Don't let this discourage you from attending preschool, our goal is for your puppy to have a carefully supervised early socialization experience and learn amazing play skills so they can go out into the world and succeed in any social situation.
 With the right start transfer to another daycare, dog walker or play group should be easy!